-Since 2001, Sbrinz has been listed as a “controlled term of origin” (AOC) under the Bundesamt für Landwirtschaft (Federal Office for Agriculture).
-The AOC provides specifications for the origin of the milk and the processes that must be followed in order for the cheese to labeled as Sbrinz.
+Since 2001, Sbrinz has been listed as a “controlled term of origin” (AOP) under the Bundesamt für Landwirtschaft (Federal Office for Agriculture).
+The AOP provides specifications for the origin of the milk and the processes that must be followed in order for the cheese to labeled as Sbrinz AOP.

 How we wrap your cheese